BoscoMurray/week03-day01/homework.md

 INSERT INTO movies (title, year, show_time) VALUES ('Guardians of the Galaxy 2', '2017', '00:00');

 10. The cinema would also like to make the Guardian movies a back to back feature.
 Update the 'Guardians of the Galaxy' show time from 12:10 to 21:30
+UPDATE movies SET show_time = '21:30' WHERE id = 11;

 ## Extension

 1. Research how to delete multiple entries from your table in a single command.
+DELETE FROM movies WHERE id BETWEEN 7 AND 9;